-Check out this flow chart (in Dutch) for people who would like to do business in the US, as well as the list of tips.
-Both documents were developed by the Dutch government, and provide some useful first tips.
+Check out this Playbook for people who would like to do business in the US. this page is developed by the Dutch government, and provide some useful first tips.
 Additionally, feel free to contact us or one of the local NABC member organizations in our network.

 The International Trade Administration within the US Department of Commerce has a lot business and sector information.
 If you know in which city or county you would like to operate your business, you can also search the Internet for local chambers of commerce or contact the appropriate consulate.